 Thanks to Australian distribution Umbrella Entertainment, Breaker Morant has received a fantastic Blu-ray release part of their Sunburn Screens collection.
 This release includes an all-new commentary from the director Bruce Beresford, the film’s producer, and even commentary from the key cast, including Jack Thompson and Bryan Brown.
 Feature-length documentaries about the film and photos, along with so much more, are also included.
 While the film was originally filmed in 1980, the audio track still holds up rather nicely thanks to a new DTS-HD 5.1 audio track.
 Along with genuinely enjoying the audio, it amazed me how an older film could look this great.

 Overall, there’s a reason why Breaker Morant is classed as a classic Australian motion picture film.
 With a solid line-up from the top performers, the film delivers both a war film and a courtroom drama.
 Even if you are not a history or war film lover (like myself), the film can grab your attention early on, and viewers will be interested to know the outcome.
-The visuals are lovely considering the film’s age, and the audio track is impressive thanks to a pleasant and updated DTS-HD 5.1 audio mix.
-Breaker Morant (1980) is Now Available on Blu-ray & DVD
+Considering the film’s age, the visuals are lovely, and the audio track is impressive, thanks to a pleasant and updated DTS-HD 5.1 audio mix.